 It’s been a year of ups and downs for Fnatic.
 In November, the UK organization saw their dream of another world championship crushed by Invictus Gaming.
 Then, during the following break, they lost star mid player Rasmus “Caps” Winther to rivals G2 Esports (as well as top laner Paul “sOAZ” Boyer to Misfits Gaming).
 From the outside, fans predicted a down year while the organization rebuilt in 2019.

 Although it did take a while for Caps’ replacement Tim “Nemesis” Lipovšek to find synergy with his team, it did not come to that.
 As Spring passed, the new line-up took third behind G2 and Origen.
-By summer, Fnatic had reestablished themselves as one of Europe’s top two teams.
+By summer, Fnatic had reestablished itself as one of Europe’s top two teams.

 G2, on the other hand, just couldn’t stop winning.
 Both the Spring Split and MSI went to them.
 Throughout summer, G2 stayed comfortably at the top of the board.
 Both teams took games off the other in their single encounters, but G2 still maintained an edge in extended series.
 The coach of the split, Fabian “GrabbZ” Lohmann, has led G2 to win every best-of-five in all of 2019.